Transjakarta Corridor 13: Early operational

 Corridor 13 operates on 13 August 2017.
 On the first day of operation, it was free of charge for 1 day from 09.00 to 19.00 with the main Ciledug–Tendean (now Tegal Mampang) route, alongside supporting cross-corridor routes to Blok M, Cawang UKI (now Cawang Sentral), Tosari and Ragunan routes.
 Despite that, buses did not stop at certain stations.
 Operational hours were also limited to 19.00, because the lights have not been installed on the elevated track.
 In addition, the construction of elevators and escalators were still ongoing at several BRT stations.
 Their operation was waiting for the completion of the installation of lights on the elevated route.

 Three days later, on 16 August 2017, the Governor of Jakarta Djarot Saiful Hidayat inaugurated the operation of Corridor 13 at the Cipulir BRT station.
-The inauguration was carried out ahead of the commemoration of the 72nd anniversary of the independence of the Republic of Indonesia.
-The Speaker of the Jakarta Regional House of Representatives, Prasetyo Edi Marsudi, the Mayor of Tangerang, Arief Rachadiono Wismansyah, the CEO of Transjakarta Budi Kaliwono, as well as other government and Transjakarta officials also attended the inauguration ceremony; though there were still some stations that had not been completed, so they could not be operated.
+The inauguration was carried out ahead of the commemoration of the 72nd anniversary of the Indonesian Independence Proclamation.
+The Speaker of the Jakarta Regional House of Representatives Prasetyo Edi Marsudi, the Mayor of Tangerang Arief Rachadiono Wismansyah, the CEO of Transjakarta Budi Kaliwono, as well as other government and Transjakarta officials also attended the inauguration ceremony; though there were still some stations that had not been completed, so they could not be operated.

 It was targeted that all BRT stations would be operational in October 2017 when the lights on the elevated route have been fully installed.
 Transjakarta built the Puri Beta 1 BRT station which is located not far from Puri Beta 2 station, so that passengers from the direction of Tangerang and Puri Beta residence would be more comfortable accessing Corridor 13.